-Emmanuel Macron to be sworn in as French president
+Emmanuel Macron sworn in as French president

 Story highlights

-- Macron takes the reins from President Francois Hollande
+- Macron escorts outgoing President Francois Hollande to his car

 - He is expected to name a prime minister and full Cabinet by Wednesday

-Paris (CNN)Emmanuel Macron will be sworn in as French president Sunday following his landslide victory a week ago, in which he vowed to unite a country with deepening divisions.
+Paris (CNN)Emmanuel Macron was sworn in as French president Sunday following his landslide victory a week ago, in which he vowed to unite a country with deepening divisions.

-Macron has shaken up French politics with his meteoric rise to the presidency, winning his campaign as an independent and with the backing of a political party he founded less than a year ago.
+Macron has shaken up French politics with his meteoric rise to the presidency, winning his campaign as an independent and with the backing of a fledgling political party he founded less than a year ago.

-At 39, Macron becomes the youngest president in France's history, and the youngest leaders since Napoleon.
+At 39, Macron becomes the youngest president in France's history, and the youngest leader since Napoleon.
 He has little experience in governance, serving as economy minister for two years as his most senior role.

 But the young leader has promised to breathe new life into French politics and kickstart the country's sluggish economy.

-Macron arrived at the Elysee palace Sunday and walked down a red carpet ahead of a ceremony that will include military honors and a 21-gun salute.
+Macron arrived at the Elysee palace Sunday and walked down a red carpet.
+He was greeted by the outgoing French President Francois Hollande.

+In accordance with tradition, Macron escorted Hollande to his car -- a modest hatchback -- to be driven away.

 Around 300 people have been invited, and among his guests are trade union representatives, Nobel prize winners and 100 friends.